 - A panel of judges will make the final decision

 - Stay tuned to Twitter(external link) for updates

-We would like to give a big congratulations to our two winners.
-The Year 7-8 winner was Sophie Ineson of Southland Girls High School and the Year 9-10 winner was Oshadha Perera of Southland Boys High School.
-Their winning submissions can be read below.
+Our two winners from 2020 were Sophie Ineson of Southland Girls High School (Year 7-8) and Oshadha Perera of Southland Boys High School (Year 9-10).
+Their winning essays can be read below.

 Sophie's essay - winner of year 7-8